 - Verifiable: Another benefit of storing historical ownership data on the blockchain is that items such as digital artwork can be traced back to the original creator, which allows pieces to be authenticated without the need for third-party verification.

-NFTs have become hugely popular with crypto users and companies alike because of the way they revolutionized the gaming and collectibles space.
-Since November 2017, there has been a total of $174 million spent on NFTs.
+Non-fungible tokens (NFT) have become hugely popular with crypto users and companies alike because of the way they revolutionized the gaming and collectibles space.
+Since June 2017 there has been a total of $25 billion spent on NFTs, including a further $21 billion in secondary sales.

 William Shatner, best known as Captain Kirk from “Star Trek,” ventured into digital collectibles in 2020 and issued 90,000 digital cards on the WAX blockchain showcasing various images of himself.
 Each card was initially sold for approximately $1 and now provides Shatner with passive royalty income every time one is resold.